In this article, we are going to take a look at what you can do with the C-61/D-29 Paperhanging license.

 Adding on additional license classifications largely depends on the direction you are trying to go with your business.

-In some cases, a client may request that you hold a particular classification to fulfill an insurance requirement prior to beginning a project.
+In some cases, a client may request that you hold a particular classification to fulfill the insurance required prior to beginning a project.

 California Contractor License Requirements